MicrosoftDocs/msteams-docs/msteams-platform/troubleshoot/troubleshoot.md

 ### After selecting the Save button, the tab settings cannot be saved

-When adding a tab, if you click the save buttons but are presented with an error message indicating the settings cannot be saved, the problem could be one of two classes of issues.
+When adding a tab, if you click the save buttons but are presented with an error message indicating the settings cannot be saved, the problem could be one of two classes of issues:

-### The save success message was never received
+* The save success message was never received.
 If a save handler was registered using `microsoftTeams.settings.registerOnSaveHandler(handler)`, the callback must call `saveEvent.notifySuccess()`.
 If the callback doesn't call this within 30 seconds or calls `saveEvent.notifyFailure(reason)` instead, this error will be shown.

-If no save handler was registered, the `saveEvent.notifySuccess()` call is automatically made immediately upon the user selecting the save button.
+* If no save handler was registered, the `saveEvent.notifySuccess()` call is automatically made immediately upon the user selecting the save button.

-### The provided settings were invalid
+* The provided settings were invalid.
 The other reason the settings may not be saved is if the call to `microsoftTeams.setSettings(settings)` provided an invalid settings object, or the call wasn't made at all.
+See the next section, Common problems with the settings object.

-Common problems with the settings object:
+### Common problems with the settings object

 * `settings.entityID` is missing.
 This field is required.
 * `settings.contentUrl` is missing.
 This field is required.